ungive/discord-dynamic-rpc/README.md

   - Failed to verify the Discord application client ID with Discord the Discord API
 - **500** Internal Server Error
-  - A internal error occurred
+  - An internal error occurred
 - **504** Gateway Timeout
   - Verifying the Discord application client ID with the Discord API timed out